-To test the three different channels, we add to our baseline regressions the interactions of credit and expenditure growth variables with dummies indicating whether a province is above or below the median for SOE productivity (measured by SOE profit as a share of GDP), house price growth, as well as provincial real GDP per capita.
+To test the three different channels, we add to our baseline regressions the interactions of credit and expenditure growth variables with dummies indicating whether a province is above or below the median for SOE productivity (measured by average profit per SOE), house price growth, as well as provincial real GDP per capita.
 We define the median for SOE productivity and house price growth annually, but for GDP per capita over the whole period because the ranking of provinces by GDP per capita is very persistent in our sample period.